Arcane-Fly/BrowserOS/README.md

 </div>

-🌐 BrowserOS is an open-source agentic browser that runs AI agents locally. **Your privacy-first alternative to Perplexity Comet**.
+🌐 EyeBrowserOS is an open-source agentic browser that runs AI agents locally. **Your privacy-first alternative to Perplexity Comet**.

 🔒 Privacy first - use your own API keys or run local models with Ollama.
 Your data stays on your computer.